Ace the NHS Scientist Training Programme (STP) Situational Judgement Test

 This reaction does not help Tom find a solution.
 It is not appropriate to involve a third party before attempting to speak to Bob directly.
 When Tom speaks to a colleague who knows both of them and tells about Bob’s bad behaviour, it can be perceived as gossip that can cause problems in the future.
 It is not awful reaction since it attempts to find a neutral opinion to decide the matter relatively fairly.

-Like the real test, the scenarios presented in the STP SJT PrepPack always ask for a resolution of a given conflict which represents realistic situations that occur in a workplace.
+Like the actual test, the scenarios presented in the STP SJT PrepPack always ask for a resolution of a given conflict, which represents realistic situations that occur in a workplace.

-While you will need to use your intuition, our Prep Course will teach you how to comprehensively analyse the various scenarios and choose responses that highlight your skills to better represent yourself on the test.
+While you must use your intuition, our Prep Course will teach you to comprehensively analyse the various scenarios and choose responses that highlight your skills to represent yourself on the test better.

 Brief Overview of the Scientist Training Programme